 Please Donate and Support the Coastal Rosy Boa at Bolsa Chica Conservancy.

-We have one California Kingsnake in our exhibits, Victoria.
-She has the dominant color variation (banded), which can also be found in brown and cream color variations.
+We have two California Kingsnakes in our exhibits, Victoria and Arthur.
+Victoria has the dominant color variation (banded), which can also be found in brown and cream color variations, like Arthur does.

 Please Donate and Support the California King Snake at Bolsa Chica Conservancy.

 Commonly seen near the trails at the Wetlands, they are seen a lot especially during the spring (males that are searching for a mate) and during the fall (when there are hatchlings).
 Their coloration is tan, light brown, or yellowish, with large brown and black rounded blotches along their back and smaller ones on their sides.
 DanN is our resident gopher snake.

 Please Donate and Support the San Diego Gopher Snake at Bolsa Chica Conservancy.